AllenP666/DVFU_Portfolio_Android/README.md

-This Android Studio app for DVFU portfolio service.
+This is Android Studio app for DVFU portfolio service.